amygdala/code-snippets/ml/automl/tables/kfp_e2e/README.md

 Click on **Pipelines** in the left nav bar of the Pipelines Dashboard.
 Click on **Upload Pipeline**.

 - For Cloud AI Platform Pipelines, upload [`tables_pipeline_caip.py.tar.gz`][36], from this directory.
 This archive points to the compiled version of [this pipeline][37], specified and compiled using the [Kubeflow Pipelines SDK][38].
 - For Kubeflow Pipelines on a Kubeflow installation, upload  [`tables_pipeline_kf.py.tar.gz`][39].
-This archive points to the compiled version of [this pipeline][40].
+This archive points to the compiled version of [this pipeline][40]. **To run this example on a KF installation, you will need to give the `<deployment-name>-user@<project-id>.iam.gserviceaccount.com` service account `AutoML Admin` privileges**.

 > Note: The difference between the two pipelines relates to how GCP authentication is handled.
 For the Kubeflow pipeline, we’ve added `.apply(gcp.use_gcp_secret('user-gcp-sa'))` annotations to the pipeline steps.
 This tells the pipeline to use the mounted _secret_—set up during the installation process— that provides GCP account credentials.
 With the Cloud AI Platform Pipelines installation, the GKE cluster nodes have been set up to use the `cloud-platform` scope.
-With an upcoming Kubeflow release, specification of the mounted secret will no longer be necessary.
+With recent Kubeflow releases, specification of the mounted secret is no longer necessary, but we include both versions for compatibility.

 The uploaded pipeline graph will look similar to this: